Transparent dark purple Travel Guide by Insurte logo

 If you want to work for longer than 6 months in Austria, you will likely need to apply for a residence permit (we will talk more about that later).

-To apply for a long stay Austrian visa for temporary work, you must meet all of the general visa requirements, as well as criteria specific to your situation.
+To apply for a long-stay Austrian visa for temporary work, you must meet all of the general visa requirements, as well as the criteria specific to your situation.
+For instance, if you're self-employed, you will likely need to show different documentation than you would if you're employed with an Austrian company.

 There is another type of visa that you can apply for, however.
 If you are hoping to immigrate to Austria (live there long term), there is a Job Seeker visa that you may qualify for.